 Replacing your lost or stolen passport is easy, and no appointment is necessary.
-Please come to the nearest U.S. Embassy or consulate to be issued an emergency passport as soon as possible after you note its loss.
+Please come to the nearest U.S. Embassy or Consulate General to be issued an emergency passport as soon as possible after you note its loss.
 A limited validity passport can be issued the same day the application is made if the application is received before 12:00pm.
 Otherwise, it will be processed on the next business day.
 You must pay for your emergency passport at the time of application and it will be limited in validity, generally to one year, and cannot be extended.
 You will be given instructions on how to exchange your limited validity passport for a full-validity passport at no extra charge when we deliver your new emergency passport to you.

 You are advised to report the loss/theft to the local Italian police in the area in which it occurred.
 Although filing a police report is not a requirement to apply for an emergency passport, you may need it to file insurance claims or manage credit card charges.

 In order to replace your passport you must bring with you:

 Proof of U.S. Citizenship: one valid form of photo identification (a certified, sealed birth certificate, Consular Report of Birth Abroad, Certificate of Naturalization or expired U.S. passport, or driver’s license) and one photocopy should be presented if possible.

 One passport photograph without glasses (taken within the last six months); photos can be obtained from a photo booth located in the Consular building of the U.S. Embassy in Rome and the U.S. Consulates General in Milan and Naples for 6 euros and in Milan for 5 euros.

 See also: Fees and forms of payment